avolab/episystem-workshop/scChIC-seq_tutorial.md

 >    > How many reads where mapped?
 Uniquely or several times?
 >    >

-The output of BWA is a BAM file (binary of Sequence Alignment/Map).
+The output of BWA is a BAM file ([binary of Sequence Alignment/Map](https://en.wikipedia.org/wiki/SAM_%28file_format%29)).

 ## Inspection of a BAM file

-TODO Add more things to inspect.
+Anna TODO Add more things to inspect.

 ## Correlation between samples